A restoration project of the Golden Landmarks Association

 The unique ornamental brickwork of the Brickyard House, as seen on its west side.
-This house uses 7 different forms of shaped fancy brick, manufactured by the Berg brick shaping machine around 100 years ago.
+This house uses 7 different forms of shaped fancy brick, manufactured by the Berg brick shaping machine over 100 years ago.
 You can see 5 of these kinds in the photo on the left (water table brick atop the base, tiered brick topped by angular brick at the sill level, quarterpipe rimming the arches, bull-nosed curved brick at the corner).

 This project is paid for in part by grants from:

 Questions?
 Want to offer support?
 Contact Golden Landmarks at 303-279-1236, or Email us!

 Map location to the Brickyard House, just north of Golden Gate Canyon Road, just east of Jefferson County Shops, below the Golden City Shops.